• Skip to primary navigation

 Here are a few tips:

-2. They don't have to be full shade plants.
-Try flowering plants that are marked part-sun or partial shade
+2. They don't have to be full-shade plants.
+Try flowering plants that are marked part-sun or partial-shade

 When it comes to planting my large front porch container I tried a few different variations.
 My all-time favorite is Lamium.
 This little guy grows without fail.

-Planter with shade loving plants
+Planter with shade loving plants in the fall.

 Depending on how harsh our winter is I can leave it in the same pot and it would come back next year.